Sunday, March 8, 2009

 If memories were sparrows they would nest in my hair, and sing in my ear their songs of deliverance.

-If memories were sparrows, I would mend up their broken, and set flight the dark wing—the wild thing on bow.
+If memories were sparrows, I would mend up their broken, and set flight the dark wing—the wild thing on bough.

 If memories were sparrows, I would feed them on dreams and the seeds of my longing, shelter their offspring from rain and from fire.